 Each unit will integrate speaking, listening, reading, viewing and writing to enhance knowledge about the structures and functions of written and oral language.
 Students will evaluate how text structures can be used in innovative ways by different authors, they will explain different viewpoints, attitudes and perspectives through the development of cohesive and logical arguments.
-Students will develop their own style by experimenting with language features, stylist devices, text structures and images.
+Students will develop their own style by experimenting with language features, stylistic devices, text structures and images.

-This work will help to foster an appreciation of literature and encourage students to think critically and communicate effectively.
+This work will help to foster an appreciation of Literature and English Language and encourage students to think critically and communicate effectively.